ABOUT

 Board Certified Orthopaedic Physical Therapist

-I am a learner, a helper, and an analyzer.
-Types 1, 3, and 5 if you are into the Enneagram stuff.
-I have always looked for my next challenge in life and my career.
-My adult life has been marked by milestones of becoming a PT first, then a wife, then a mom, and now a business owner.
+I am first a Child of God.
+I am a helper, learner, and I am always looking for my next challenge in life and my career.
+My adult life has been marked by milestones of becoming a PT first, then a wife, then a mom, and now I own two Physical Therapy clinics, Future Physical Therapy in Foley, AL and Future Family Center Physical Therapy and Wellness in Meridian MS, my hometown.

 I built Future Physical Therapy to increase the availability of Pelvic Health services into an area that is not only lacking in availability of these services, but also has little knowledge of what exactly a Pelvic Floor PT does for our patients.